Patrick O. Brown

-Patrick O'Reilly Brown (born 1954) is an American scientist and businessman who is the chief executive and founder of Impossible Foods Inc. and professor emeritus in the department of biochemistry at Stanford University.
+Patrick O'Reilly Brown (born 1954) is an American geneticist and businessman who is the founder of Impossible Foods Inc. and professor emeritus in the department of biochemistry at Stanford University.
 Brown is co-founder of the Public Library of Science, inventor of the DNA microarray, and a former investigator at Howard Hughes Medical Institute.

 Education

-Brown received each of his degrees from The University of Chicago, including his B.S. in 1976 and M.D. in 1982.
+Brown received each of his degrees from the University of Chicago, including his B.S. in 1976 and M.D. in 1982.
 His Ph.D., granted in 1980 while under the guidance of Nicholas R. Cozzarelli, involved the study of DNA topoisomerases.